maoberlehner/markus-oberlehner-net/content/blog/crazy-powerful-nightwatch-cucumber-step-definitions.md

 ## Further examples

 I took the step definition above as an example because it's one of the more complex step definitions.
-If you want to take a look at further step definitions built with this technique, please [checkout the GitHub repository accommodating this article to see more examples](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions/blob/master/test/step-definitions/base.js).
+If you want to take a look at further step definitions built with this technique, please [check out the GitHub repository accommodating this article to see more examples](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions/blob/master/test/step-definitions/base.js).

 ## Composing step definitions